harshsandhu44/health-drive/docs/project.md

 ### Phase 1: Setup and Authentication (2 weeks)

 - Set up Next.js with TypeScript, Tailwind CSS, shadcn/ui.
-- Integrate Clerk for user/organization authentication and metadata.
+- Integrate Clerk for user/organization authentication with updated metadata interfaces.
 - Configure Supabase with schema and RLS.
 - Build login/signup with role and organization plan selection.